 The plug and socket had RS stock numbers moulded into them but RS Components web site showed no such numbers.
 Not surprising at 18 years old.
 To get the electrics temporarily working I cobbled together a connection using a UK three-pin plug into an extension socket wired into the RCD and the incoming supply.
 With the Zig unit back in place and the mains lead reconnected, electricity in the van was temporarily restored.

 Looking on the internet it seemed the best thing to replace the burnt connectors with would be an IEC plug and socket.
-There were several suppliers on ebay who would deliver to Spain but all the plugs had a maximum capacity of 10amps.
+There were several suppliers on eBay who would deliver to Spain but all the plugs had a maximum capacity of 10amps.
 The caravan needed 15amps.
-I found them on RS Components website.
+I found them on the RS Components website.

 The new socket was much bigger than the original so a larger hole needed to be cut.
-Not an easy job with the limited equipment in the car’s tool box but fortunately I had some drill bits and a couple of files with me.
+Not an easy job with the limited equipment in the car’s toolbox but fortunately I had some drill bits and a couple of files with me.